ryanmosz/wordwise-ai/planning/docs/command-format.md

 7. tailwind versioning is often the problem. any time anything you do touches on tailwind in any way, review @tailwind.mdc as well as the tailwind section of the project rules to make sure we are always working in the correct tailwind v4 conventions.

+8. estimate a task difficulty score of 0 to 10 based on complexity of task and amount of work required. suggest whether i should do a git commit before starting on this task.

-8. Using the guidelines above, produce your plan to implement and verify task:
+9. Using the guidelines above, produce your plan to implement and verify task: